Skip to content Skip to footer

 What Are the Benefits of a Digital Detox?

-From keeping up to date on the latest news to staying connected with our friends and family, electronic devices and social media use has many benefits.
+From keeping up-to-date on the latest news to staying connected with our friends and family, electronic devices and social media use have many benefits.
 However, it’s important to take regular breaks from looking at a screen all the time.

 In fact, excessive digital device usage can lead to mental and physical health symptoms, such as increased anxiety or headaches.
-That’s why taking regular digital detoxes or social media detoxes is so important, to help your mind and body relax.
+That’s why taking regular digital detoxes or social media detoxes is so important, helping your mind and body relax.

 Don’t worry, we’re not going to tell you to throw away your phones and laptops – we know they’re essential in an increasingly digital world.
-Instead, we’ll look at how you can tailor a digital detox to your lifestyle, talking through the benefits of a social media detox.
+Instead, we’ll look at how you can tailor a digital detox to your lifestyle.

 What is a digital detox?